jimpatrick/Quizzler/README.md

 - Change the state of a widget
 - Use the list for small data and add and empty it
 - Separation models, screens and components in folders
+- Use SingleChildScrollView widget for long text and etc to scroll view